-Chances are good that robotics, drone imagery and digitized collaboration will play a large part in design and construction of future homes and business structures, and a variety of other construction improvements may not be far behind.
+Chances are good that robotics, drone imagery, and digitized collaboration will play a large part in the design and construction of future homes and business structures, and a variety of other construction improvements may not be far behind.

 What is evident is that new construction techniques and building efficiencies are constantly being introduced.
 In many cases, these new technologies go much farther beyond smart homes and energy-efficient home improvements.
 The future has already arrived, at least in the minds of some who will determine what course construction will take.
 Here's a view through the looking glass.

 Even though it is not likely that the need for human labor and problem-solving ability will ever disappear completely from the construction industries, there is every reason to believe that many of the more repetitive tasks can be performed by mechanized non-human helpers, according to industry soothsayers.
 Dangerous jobs in the future may also be routinely performed by robots, or mechanized in other ways to help to reduce the risk of construction-related injuries.

 A brick-laying robot named SAM, introduced by Construction Robotics, is designed to work in tandem with a human mason to ease the heavy-lifting and to speed up the job.
 Associated technology is expected to allow for greater flexibility and precision in architectural design, as well as increasing productivity and boosting safety.

 Overhead drones are well-suited to explore areas unavailable to human eyes, offering new possibilities for site analysis, project-mapping and obtaining accurate measurements through both two and three-dimensional imagery.
 With virtually unlimited potential for architects and engineers, small drones may also provide builders and renovators the tools they need to explore damaged interiors or determine needs on dangerous terrain and in unstable environments.